 2017 - Moves to Whidbey Island.

-David lives near Langley on beautiful Whidbey Island with his wife Robin, two greyhounds and two, very talkative cats.
+David lives in Langley, on beautiful Whidbey Island in Washington State, with his wife Robin, two greyhounds and two, very talkative cats.